tourhunter-com/yii2-dev-updater/README.md

 yii2-dev-updater
 ====================================

-Yii2 component that provide more easier way for composer and migrations updating
+A Yii2 component that provides an easier way for composer and migrations updates.

 ## Installation